-The following guidelines summarize certain material German income tax aspects that may become relevant for you with respect to your cryptocurrencies.
-These guidelines are limited to individuals being tax resident in Germany holding cryptocurrencies as private assets (Privatvermögen).
-They are not meant to be a comprehensive or complete description of all German income tax aspects that may be relevant for you.
-Thus, we strongly recommend discussing your individual tax situation and the possible tax implications with regard to the sale and exchange of your cryptocurrencies or the participation in staking rewards with your tax advisor.
+This page summarizes certain material aspects of German income tax law that may be relevant to you with respect to your cryptocurrency holdings.
+These guidelines are limited to individuals German residents holding cryptocurrency as private assets (Privatvermögen).
+These guidelines are not a comprehensive or complete guide to all aspects of German income tax law that may be relevant to your individual tax situation.
+Therefore, we strongly recommend that you and your tax advisor discuss your individual tax situation and the possible tax implications of selling, exchanging, or staking cryptocurrency.

 Sale or Exchange of Cryptocurrencies

-If you therefore sell cryptocurrencies, please note that any gain from such a sale could be subject to German income tax.
-However, the income should only be subject to German income tax if the annual allowance (Freigrenze) in the amount of EUR 600 has been exceeded.
+Therefore, please note that any gain from the sale of cryptocurrencies could be subject to German income tax if you exceed the annual allowance (Freigrenze) of EUR 600.

 “First In, First Out” and Taxation

 The profits from the sale of cryptocurrencies are based on the difference between the acquisition costs and the sale prices of the cryptocurrencies.
-The “FIFO”-method (“First In, First Out”) should apply (cf. Section 23 para.
-1 no. 2 sentence 3 German Income Tax Act, EStG), according to which it is assumed that the cryptocurrency-coins acquired first by you are also the first cryptocurrency-coins sold.
-Therefore, in order to calculate the profits in the event of a sale of cryptocurrency-coins, the determination of the acquisition costs is based on the acquisition costs of the cryptocurrency-coins you have held the longest.
+The “FIFO” (“First In, First Out”) method should apply (cf. Section 23 para.
+1 no. 2 sentence 3 German Income Tax Act, EStG).
+The FIFO method assumes that the first cryptocurrency coins you acquired are also the cryptocurrency coins that you first sold.
+Therefore, in order to calculate the profit from a cryptocurrency sale pursuant to the FIFO method, the acquisition cost of the cryptocurrency sold is the acquisition cost of the cryptocurrency you have held the longest.

-Profits will be taxed based on your individual tax rate, i.e. up to 45% plus 5.5% solidarity surcharge thereon and, as the case may be, church taxes.
+Profits will be taxed based on your individual tax rate, i.e. up to 45% plus 5.5% solidarity surcharge and, if applicable, church taxes.

-If you are an individual being tax resident in Germany holding your cryptocurrencies as private assets (Privatvermögen), staking rewards received from Coinbase Germany GmbH should generally be subject to German income tax under Section 22 no. 3 German Income Tax Act (EStG).
+If you are an individual who resides in Germany and holds cryptocurrencies as private assets (Privatvermögen), staking rewards received from Coinbase Germany GmbH should generally be subject to German income tax under Section 22 no. 3 of the German Income Tax Act (EStG).

-Staking rewards will be taxed based on your individual tax rate, i.e. up to 45% plus 5.5% solidarity surcharge thereon and, as the case may be, church taxes.
+Staking rewards will be taxed based on your individual tax rate, i.e. up to 45% plus 5.5% solidarity surcharge and, if applicable, church taxes.

-The above statements are merely a general presentation of the current tax situation.
+The statements above are intended for informational purposes only and do not constitute legal or tax advice.
 Coinbase Germany GmbH does not make any representations or warranties regarding the existence or non-existence of any individual liability to pay taxes.
-You are responsible (i) for obtaining legal and tax advice and (ii) for assessing the tax implications of cryptocurrencies trading or staking rewards for yourself.
-In particular, you acknowledge that you have not been advised by Coinbase Germany GmbH with regard to the tax treatment of staking rewards you may receive or gains or losses from cryptocurrencies trading.
+You are responsible (i) for obtaining legal and tax advice and (ii) for assessing the tax implications of cryptocurrency trading or staking rewards for yourself.
+In particular, you acknowledge that you have not been advised by Coinbase Germany GmbH with regard to the tax treatment of staking rewards you may receive, or gains or losses from cryptocurrency trading.

-These guidelines do not constitute a legal opinion or tax advice.
-We strongly recommend consulting your tax advisor for an assessment of your individual tax situation, in particular with respect to staking rewards received from Coinbase Germany GmbH.
+We strongly recommend that you consult your tax advisor regarding your individual tax situation, particularly regarding staking rewards you may have received from Coinbase Germany GmbH.

 You should be aware that the legal regulations, which are the basis of these guidelines, may change following the issuance of these guidelines and that such changes may have retroactive effect for you.
-Furthermore, please note that the Germany Ministry of Finance (Bundesfinanzministerium) has not published a decree with regard to the German income tax implications of cryptocurrencies trading or staking rewards so far.
+Furthermore, please note that the German Ministry of Finance (Bundesfinanzministerium) has not yet published a decree with regard to the German income tax implications of cryptocurrency trading or staking rewards.